-26. It is often the case when building accounts (SEEA or SNA for example) that one of the goals is to use existing data sources as much as possible.
-In such a case, the Specify Needs, Design and Build phases will often need to be undertaken simultaneously and iteratively, as one evaluates the capacity of existing data sets to meet needs relative to the potential costs of initiating new data development.
+- 32. It is often the case when building accounts (SEEA or SNA for example) that one of the goals is to use existing data sources as much as possible.
+In such a case, the Specify Needs, Design and Build phases will often need to be undertaken simultaneously and iteratively, as one evaluates the capacity of existing data sets to meet needs relative to the potential costs of initiating new data development. - 33.
+These initial steps may not need to be undertaken for each data cycle but should be revisited periodically in conjunction with longer term planning cycles.